-Voice technology is on the rise, and those who embrace its possibilities early on stand to reap great rewards in tomorrow’s world.
+Voice technology is on the rise, and those who embrace its possibilities stand to reap great rewards.
 Starbucks is no exception.

 To offer its audience an additional layer of consumer value, the coffee colossus integrated one its most subscribed apps with Amazon’s Alexa technology.
 In doing so, its customers can now use their very own ‘My Starbucks Barista’ service to place and modify orders, as well as confirm a pickup location for maximum convenience – a seamless blend of voice and chatbot innovation in action.

-Boasting around eight million paying mobile customers to date, it’s clear that initiatives like this are driving incredible levels of growth and engagement across the globe.
+Boasting a whopping 31.2 million mobile customers to date, it’s clear that initiatives like this are driving incredible levels of growth and engagement across the globe.

-The Economist is a widely-respected digital publication but in recent times, its audience has been dwindling.
+The Economist is a widely-respected digital publication but around 2016/2017, its audience began to dwindle.

 By analyzing web and app usage autonomously, they drilled down into specific reading habits or preferences and, as a result, found better ways of approaching their prospects online.
 Also, by focusing on matching cookie, subscriber and additional data sets to discover new segments and create lookalike audiences, the publication managed to yield a host of positive results that have served to boost its readership levels once again.

-In summary, the campaign encouraged 3.6 million new readers to engage with the publication, achieving an overall return on investment of 10:1 from the initial wave of revenue generated from these prospects.
+In summary, this forward-thinking campaign encouraged 3.6 million new readers to engage with the publication, achieving an overall return on investment of 10:1 from the initial wave of revenue generated from these prospects.
 That’s no small feat in an ultra-competitive digital environment.

-If utilized creatively and with the consumer’s wants, needs and desires at heart, the use of AI in digital marketing offers incredible rewards in terms of growth, evolution, development and ongoing success in an increasingly competitve digital landscape.
+If utilized creatively and with the consumer’s wants, needs and desires at heart, the use of AI in marketing offers incredible rewards in terms of growth, evolution, development, and ongoing success in an increasingly competitive digital landscape.

 These six inspiring uses of AI in digital marketing offer an insight into the sheer scope of autonomous technology in modern society and, as technologies progress, these examples are probably only the tip of the iceberg.